 Estate Planning & Considerations of Ownership Types

 Each type of ownership has its own legal implications for estate planning purposes and also for life purposes.
 Each addresses who has decision making authority in exercising ownership rights.
 This is a consideration while all owners are alive.
-The way property is owned while someone is alive affects the way property is transferred upon someone’s death.
+According to the references posted on by H2RealEstate.com, the way property is owned while someone is alive affects the way property is transferred upon someone’s death.

 Property may be public or private.
 The “bundle of sticks” concept allows for the balancing public rights versus private rights.
 The ownership options described in this article are related to private property.